ianmorgan/graph-store/docs/fetchers.md

 # (GraphQL) Fetchers

-The process of wiring up resolvers (referred to a "fetchers" in this design) to return the data required by the graphQL query is described below.
-These build on the [DAO](daos) layer, which is also driven by the the GraphQL schema but only provides a more traditional REST style access.

 ## Overview
+To "wire up" the GraphQL using [GraphQL Java](https://github.com/graphql-java/graphql-java) is essential a 2 step process.

+For each type, interface and union defined in the schema a TypeResolver is required which tells the library which fields are expected.
+This process is quite simple, though it feels a little unnecessary as the information is readily available in the schema which has just been parsed.
+Presumably its a trade off in the internal API design, which is flexible enough to drive directly through Java without an actual schema file (or I have just miss understood the API).

+To return the actual data, a "Fetcher" is required (so essentially for each query a fetcher must be wired up).
+Fetchers are somewhat more complicated and different patterns are required for types, unions and interfaces, though they all ultimately delegate to the [DAO](daos) layer.
+The GraphQL Java library supports a variety of object mappers in fetchers, but these all work using a basic Java Map (the key in the map must match the name of the field, and the value must be stored in Java class that can be coerced by the [Type Mapping](typeMappings) rules).
+The underlying data in the Map is simply that returned by the [DAO](daos) with some additional pseudo fields (all prefixed $) which are used to pass additional data for amongst others pagination and type resolution.

-The entry point is GraphQLFactory, which is passed the actual GraphQL schema a collection of the DAOS.
-It examines the queryies and build fetchers according to the following rules
+The entry point in the code is GraphQLFactory, which is passed the actual GraphQL schema and a collection of the DAOS.
+It examines the queries and build fetchers according to the following rules.

 ### Document by ID